umbc-cmsc471/spring-2024/README.md

 ### Extensions and Late Policy

 Personal or one-off extensions will not be granted.
-Instead, everyone in this course has **ten (10) late days** to use as needed throughout the course.
+Instead, everyone in this course has **ten (10) late days (3 days maximum per assignment)** to use as needed throughout the course.
 These are meant for personal reasons and emergencies; do not use them as an excuse to procrastinate.
 Late days are measured in 24 hour blocks after a deadline.
 They are **not fractional**: an assignment turned in between 1 minute and 23 hours, 59 minutes (1,439 minutes) after the deadline uses one late day, an assignment turned in